joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  Improved the curve interpolation of the aircraft rib fuselage tool Changed Min box side thicknesses to 0.1mm ( from 1mm) Tank Track Tool accepts user defined track links
+  Improved the curve interpolation of the aircraft rib fuselage tool Changed Min box side thicknesses to 0.1mm ( from 1mm) Tank Track Tool accepts user defined track links Changed referece mechanism to allow copies and clones of referenced objects

 v1.0.8
 ===========